CREPIC21/businessRegistry/project_step_by_step.md

   - created new util sendEmail in utils/sendEmail.js and imported it to controllers/auth.js
   - modified our FORGOT PASSWORD route and added functionality to send an email to the user with complete URL and reset token
   - added RESET PASSWORD route in controllers/auth.js and imported it to routes/auth.js
-    - once user recieves an email he can use the provided URL in the email to reset/create new password
+    - once user receives an email he can use the provided URL in the email to reset/create new password

-- created new routes for UPDATE USER DETAILS(name and email) and UPDATE PASSWORD in controllers/auth.js and added routes to routes/auth.js
+- created new routes to UPDATE USER DETAILS(name and email) and UPDATE PASSWORD in controllers/auth.js and added routes to routes/auth.js

-- created new routes only accesible by admin in controllers/users.js - get users, get user, create user, update user, delete user
+- created new routes only accessible by admin in controllers/users.js - get users, get user, create user, update user, delete user
   - routes added to routes/users.js, all the routes are rerouting from routes/auth.js to routes/users.js as each route starts with "/api/v1/auth"
   - routes/auth.js also modified as there is rerouting as explained above
   - server.js modified -> route files and mount routers added